xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [08/2024] I am organizing a [BMVC2024](https://bmvc2024.org/) workshop entitled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London.
 The workshop will be held in Glasgow, UK, on 27th November 2024.
 More details can be found on our [workshop website](https://difa2024.github.io/).

-[08/2024] Invited by the Outstanding Young Scholars Society UK to give a talk about facilty position and fellowship application.
+[08/2024] Invited by the Outstanding Young Scholars Society UK to give a talk about faculty positions and fellowship applications.

+[08/2024] Started serving as an Associate Editor for the Chinese Journal of Information Fusion.

 [07/2024] Starting from 1st September 2024, I will serve as the Deputy Director of Business Engagement & Innovation at the Department of Computer Science.

 [07/2024] [One paper](https://www.tandfonline.com/doi/epdf/10.1080/21680566.2024.2380915?needAccess=true) has been accepted by Transportmetrica B: Transport Dynamics.
 This is a collaborative paper with the Transport Systems & Logistics Lab at Imperial College London.
 We proposed an end-to-end approach for short-term traffic flow prediction using surveillance cameras.